Luthey-Schulten-Lab/Workshop_2024/README.md

   <img src="./images/lm.png" alt="LM Logo" width="300">
 </p>

-Welcome to the repository for the STC-QCB Advanced Workshop 2024, focusing on the Lattice Microbe Part.
+Welcome to the repository for the STC-QCB Advanced Workshop 2024, focusing on Lattice Microbes.
 This workshop is targeted to those who have been using computational tools for a while and want to increase their knowledge and skills.

 ## About the Workshop